JuanSalda91/LAB5.1/README.md

 ## Reflection:

 1. How did you dynamically create and append new elements to the DOM?
+    Using both methods document.createElement() and node.appendchild(), was how i was able to create and append element to the DOM.

 2. What steps did you take to ensure accurate updates to the total price?
+    Testing real time adjustments on Adding/Removing items, and testing the quantity changes.

-3. How did you handle invalid input for product name or price?
+3. How did you handle invalid input for product name or price? by creating an alert if the user clicks the "Add Product" button and there's no product name or price set in the inputs.

 4. What challenges did you face when implementing the remove functionality?
+    On how to update the price and keep it after removing one or more items.